A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Basic Definitions and Overview of the Results

-We study \GNAP with respect to several parameters which we describe in the following; for an overview of the results see Table~\ref{tab:results-gnap}.
-If not stated differently, we assume in the following that~$i \in [\bet X]$ and~$j\in [|P_i|]$.
+We study \GNAP with respect to several parameters which we describe in the following.
+The results are summarized in Table~\ref{tab:results-gnap} for the general problem and in Table~\ref{tab:results-special gnap} for the special case with two projects per taxon.
 The input of \GNAP directly gives the natural parameters \textit{number of taxa~$|X|$}, \textit{budget~$B$}, and required \textit{diversity~$D$}.
 Closely related to~$B$ is the \textit{maximum cost per project~$C=\max_{i,j} c_{i,j}$}.
 We may assume that no projects have a cost that exceeds the budget, as we can delete them from the input and so~$C\le B$.
 We may further assume that~$B\le C\cdot \bet X$, as otherwise we can compute in polynomial time whether the diversity of the most valuable projects of the taxa exceeds~$D$ and return yes, if it does and no, otherwise.